Ribelio/P2-2-RSA/README.md

 5. This will ensure that the encrypted message is much more likely to be decrypted in a feasible amount of time using the bruteforce algorithm
 6. Now you can go through the same steps as before (i.e. change the message at line 145, copy the information from the text file...)

-NOTE: Please use a SHORT message to encrypt if you want to test the bruteforce decryption (even with the worse padding method, the key size of 500 can only carry enough info for a few words/characters of message length)
+**NOTE: Please use a SHORT message to encrypt if you want to test the bruteforce decryption (even with the worse padding method, the key size of 500 can only carry enough info for a few words/characters of message length)**

-NOTE: For the bruteforce, depending on what the limit is set to, the GUI might freeze for some time.
+**NOTE: For the bruteforce, depending on what the limit is set to, the GUI might freeze for some time.
 E.g. if the limit is 100,000 the bruteforce will take a long time to search for the primes p and q.
-You can change this limit from Decrypt/bruteforce.py at line 27 for testing purposes.
+You can change this limit from Decrypt/bruteforce.py at line 27 for testing purposes.**

-NOTE: Encrypting a message through the UI's Encrypt tab DOES NOT overwrite "encrypted_text_info.txt".
-This means that the Encrypt tab does not provide public key and public exponent values.